Zese07/You-vs.-Python/README.md

 Solve and rename fast to avoid getting attacked by the Python.

 ## To start:
+- Create a new empty folder for the script.
 - Run the youvspython.py

 ## To play: